splunk-soar-connectors/fortigate/readme.md

 ## App's Session-Based Authentication Workflow

--   **NOTE -** This app requires the session-base authentication to be enabled on the Fortigate server environment.
-This app does not support the API Key based authentication.
+-   **NOTE -** This authentication workflow requires the session-base authentication to be enabled on the Fortigate server environment.
 -   Below are the workflow steps (that are automatically handled) for the authentication mechanism in all the actions.
     -   The authentication session gets enabled at the beginning of every action's execution by